makrai/notes/hu2003-multiling-multitask-benchmark.md

 * mBERT, we observe the best transfer performance on branches of the
   * family
     * Indo-European language family such as Germanic, Romance and Slavic
-    * e.g. Niger-Congo and Kra-Dai is still low
+    * eg Niger-Congo and Kra-Dai is still low
 * scripts, we find that the
-  performance on syntactic tasks differs among popular scripts such as Latin and ideogram scripts.
-For example in the
+  performance on syntactic tasks differs among popular scripts such as Latin and ideogram scripts
   * NER task, mBERT performs better on data in Latin script than that in Chinese or Japanese ideograms
-    * i.e. difficulty transferring word-level syntactic information
+    * ie difficulty transferring word-level syntactic information

 ## Errors across languages